Make the World Move

 "Make the World Move" is a song recorded by American singer Christina Aguilera for her seventh studio album, Lotus (2012).
 It features guest vocals from Cee Lo Green.
 The song was written by Alexander Grant, Mike Del Rio, Candice Pillay, Jayson DeZuzio, Dwayne Abernathy and Armando Trovajoli.
 Musically, the track is an up-tempo inspirational song, which combines dance, R&B and soul genres.
 Lyrically, it is a positive attitude song which features horns and synthesizers as part of its instrumentation.

 "Make the World Move" received a mixed response from music critics; some were complimentary of Aguilera and Green's performance, although others felt that the track is weak compared to other songs on Lotus.
 Upon the release of the album, the song debuted at number 123 on the South Korean international singles chart.
 Aguilera and Green performed "Make the World Move" on the third season of The Voice, a singing competition show on which they are both a coach.

-Background

-Following the release of her sixth studio album, Bionic (2010), and its low sales figures, Aguilera filed for divorce from husband Jordan Bratman, starred in a film entitled Burlesque and recorded its accompanying soundtrack.
-She then became a coach on NBC's singing competition show The Voice and was featured on Maroon 5's single "Moves like Jagger" (2011), which spent a total of four consecutive weeks at number one on the US Billboard Hot 100 chart.
-After these events, Aguilera announced her plans to record her seventh album, stating that she wanted good quality songs and that she wanted to find "personal" songs to record.
-She revealed that the album would be a "culmination of everything I've experienced up until this point ...
-I've been through a lot since the release of my last album, being on ('The Voice'), having had a divorce ...
-This is all sort of a free rebirth for me."
-She continued to say that "I'm embracing many different things, but it's all feel-good, super-expressive [and] super-vulnerable."
-Aguilera continued to say that the album would be about "self-expression and freedom" because of the obstacles she had to overcome during the last couple of years and wanting to go back to her roots.
-Speaking about her new material on The Tonight Show with Jay Leno in 2012, Aguilera revealed that the album was taking a while to record because "I don't like to just get songs from producers.
-I like them to come from a personal place ...
-I'm very excited.
-It's fun, exciting, introspective, it's going to be great".